awdf/gemini/README.md

 4.  **Recording:**
     The application will now listen to the selected audio source.
 When the volume exceeds the configured threshold, it will automatically start recording to a `.wav` file in the current directory (e.g., `recording-1.wav`, `recording-2.wav`, etc.).
 Recording stops after a period of silence.

+### 7. Transcription-Only Mode
+For users who need quick, high-quality audio transcription without engaging the AI for a full response, the application offers a dedicated transcription mode.
+This is useful for converting spoken notes, meeting snippets, or any other audio into text directly in your terminal.

+1.  **Run in Transcription-Only Mode:**
+    Launch the application with both the `--ts` (transcript) and `--no-ai` flags.
+    ```sh
+    ./gemini --ts --no-ai
+    ```

+2.  **Transcribing:**
+    The application will listen for audio using its Voice Activity Detection.
+When you speak, it will capture the audio, send it to the Gemini API for transcription, and print the resulting text to the console.
+It will then immediately be ready to transcribe the next piece of audio.

 ---

 ## Architecture